flat design 3.0.

 Isometric designs are inherently complex because they display multiple angles of an object or scene.
 Avoid clutter, and keep flat 3D designs as simple as possible.
 Users can easily become confused or overwhelmed if you try to do too much with a design.

-Evolving Flat Design at Blue Compass
+Evolving Flat Design At Blue Compass

 If you’re looking for help incorporating fun, attention-grabbing isometric designs on your blog posts and web pages, reach out to Blue Compass.
 Our UX experts and web designers conduct user experience research in order to create designs that guide users toward specific actions.
 We can’t wait to help you achieve your business goals with isometric flat designs!